kelyette/42-minishell/README.md

 - input.h: Created TK_Assign type to handle Assignment. eg: VAR=test or _VAR=test;
 - Lexer now creates token from Assignement string.
 A token would be of value "VAR=test" and type TK_Assign
 - Token $ now is only created of $ is not followed by whitespace.
-    eg: - "$ ?", $ is a string, ? is a string
+    - "$ ?", $ is a string, ? is a string
     - "$?", $ is a $ token, ? is a string
 - Bugs fix

-+ Wildcard not handle.
+// Wildcard not handle.
   (Probably better to handle it during the execution by looping through string to check for $ and *)